vimalav/kindle-notes-reader/README.md

 # kindle-notes-reader
-Python script to read Annotations from Kindle reader and show it as a web page.
+Python script to read annotations from Kindle reader and show it as a web page.

 Part of my python learning process.
 I wanted a better way to organize my annotations from Kindle reader.
 So I created this flow